thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

 This is where the *Inverse Conway’s Manoeuvre* fails, or more precisely, where people have the wrong expectations about the Inverse Conway’s Manoeuvre.
 We only have to reorganise, and all of our problems will be solved.
 That is simply not true.
 This will clearly not happen.
 Especially not with rigid, long-lived systems because of exactly that *Reverse Conway’s Law*.

-That is exactly the reality of mature organisations with legacy, long-lived systems.
+That is precisely the reality of mature organisations with legacy, long-lived systems.
 Yet, for leaders not aware of this physical reality, who assume they can "just" re-organise teams without rearchitecting the systems, it becomes a fatal trap.

 ## The Inverse Conway's Manoeuvre: The Greenfield Assumption